truenas/documentation/content/TruenasApps/_index.md

 {{< trueimage src="/images/SCALE/Apps/ResourcesConfiguration.png" alt="Resources Configuration" id="Resources Configuration" >}}

-Click the **GPU Resource** allocation row for the type of GPU (AMD, Intel, or Nvidia) and select the number of GPU devices the application is allowed access to.
+Click the **GPU Resource** allocation row for the type of GPU (AMD, Intel, or NVIDIA) and select the number of GPU devices the application is allowed access to.
 You cannot specify which available GPU device TrueNAS allocates to the application.
 Furthermore, assigned devices can change on reboot.

 {{< trueimage src="/images/SCALE/Apps/ResourcesConfigurationAllocateGPU.png" alt="Select GPU Allocation" id="Select GPU Allocation" >}}